 When you put down your money you have a vested interest.
 You tend to do the hard work it takes to really lose weight.

-To be honest, I struggled with charging for Sweet Change Weight Loss Group.
-However, now that the group has been going for five months I know it was the right decision.
+To be honest, I struggled with charging for my coaching group.
+However, I know it was the right decision.

 First of all, there were hidden costs I was not expecting.
 I had to get help to run the group.
 I had to purchase new software and have someone much smarter than me be responsible for making sure it worked right.